adriangitvitz/httpcli/README.md

 - **High Performance**: Built with Tokio async runtime and optimized for speed with LTO and mimalloc
 - **.http File Support**: Parse and execute requests from .http files with variable substitution
 - **Syntax Highlighting**: Beautiful colored output for JSON responses
+- **Download Mode**: Stream large files to disk with progress bars and resume support
+- **Multipart Forms**: Upload files and form data with automatic MIME type detection
 - **Multiple HTTP Methods**: Support for GET, POST, PUT, DELETE, PATCH, HEAD, and OPTIONS
 - **Authentication**: Basic auth, bearer tokens, and custom headers
 - **TLS/SSL**: Full TLS support with custom CA certificates and client certificates